5 Less Crowded Hikes Near Bozeman

 Madison Buffalo Jump State Park

 Montanans are insanely passionate about our state parks.
-We love the national parks, too, but our unique state parks hold special places in our hearts.
+We love the national parks, too, but our unique state parks hold a special place in our hearts.
 One such place for a quieter hike is the Madison Buffalo Jump State Park.
 Now, it is a bit of a drive from Bozeman, but sometimes you need to do that for a little solitude.
 This state park has a few informational placards and kiosks, and you can either explore around the bottom of the cliff or hike to the top for a splendid view of the valley below.
 Rich in history, you can read about how Native Americans used the location during buffalo hunts and you might even be lucky enough to find an old artifact!
 But please leave it there for others to enjoy.
 It is open year-round, but be sure to pack for changing conditions because you just never know with that Montana weather!
 For a unique view of this state park, we recommend this awesome video produced by Montana State Parks!

 Hike Distance: 3.1 miles